CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 Setting `link_pause.pause_port_group.rx_enable = true` receives pause frames to stop the switch from transmitting when requested.
 Setting `link_pause.pause_port_group.tx_enable = true` sends pause frames to request neighboring devices to stop transmitting.
 You can use pause frames for either receive (`rx`), transmit (`tx`), or both.

+NVUE does not currently provide commands to configure pause frames.

 {{% notice note %}}
 Cumulus Linux automatically enables or derives the following settings when link pause is on an interface with `link_pause.port_group_list`: